 A collaboration between the Exploratorium, MAKE Magazine, and Pixar Animation Studios, Open MAKE is a monthly program highlighting the tools, techniques, and ingenuity of local Makers.
-Visitors are invited to participate in tinkering and making activities inside the Tinkering Studio, where Makers from around the Bay Area will share their work.
-In addition, Dale Dougherty, founder and editor of MAKE Magazine, will interview Featured Makers in the McBean Theater.
+Visitors are invited to participate in tinkering and making activities inside the Tinkering Studio, where Makers from around the Bay Area share their work.
+In addition, Dale Dougherty, founder and editor of MAKE Magazine, interviews Featured Makers in the McBean Theater.

 This month's theme was metal and wire.
 Our Featured Makers were interviewed in the McBean Theater between 1 p.m. and 2 p.m., talking about their work and process, and taking questions from the audience.

 Makers from all over the Bay Area, as well as Tinkering Studio staff, shared activities with the public between 10 a.m. and 2 p.m.